-English on 259 pages and the version in Serbian on only 69 pages.
-Taking into account language barrier, the exact details and consequences of the contract are still not available to the general public in Serbia.
+English of 259 pages and the version in Serbian of only 69 pages.
+Taking into account the language barrier, the exact details and consequences of the contract are still not available to the general public in Serbia.

-obliged itself in construction, financial, regulatory and administrative conduct of the project (assemblage networks of the project).22 Above all, the agreement constrains the Serbian institutional framework to prevent any verification or control activities addressing the project or the area of its interest.
+obliged itself in the construction, financial, regulatory and administrative conduct of the project (assemblage networks of the project).22 Above all, the agreement constrains the Serbian institutional framework to prevent any verification or control activities addressing the project or the area of its interest.

-After all, the most disturbing fact might be that national and city institutions have consequently no influence on the technical urban planning documentations for the location The Republic obliged itself to establish a state agency for Belgrade Waterfront legal adjustment tasks on its own expense and that, once having the use permit, the investor obtains the full property right of this most valuable land in Belgrade.
-23 It is not only the case of unequal distribution of resources, but a certain practice of the country’s sovereignty and territorial integrity abolition on the Belgrade Waterfront plots of land is also at play.
+In the end, the most disturbing fact might be that national and city institutions have consequently no influence on the technical urban planning documentations for the location.
+The Republic obliged itself to establish a state agency for Belgrade Waterfront legal adjustment tasks at its own expense and that, once having the use permit, the investor obtains the full property right of this most valuable land in Belgrade.
+23 It is not only a case of unequal distribution of resources, but a certain practice of abolishing the country’s sovereignty and territorial integrity over the Belgrade Waterfront plots of land is also at play.

-The strong space relation of the foreign investor’s activities speaks of local incapacity to address and solve the issue of prolonged regulatory gap in terms of investments.
-In this manner, secondary network involvement of Eagle Hills (the initial company of the foreign investor) indicates that the representatives of corporate and international capital manage to find the weakest and most profitable point of entrance into the local market - the unregulated and still centrally governed land market in Serbia.
+The strong space relation of the foreign investor’s activities speaks of the local incapacity to address and solve the issue of the prolonged regulatory gap in terms of investments.
+In this manner, the secondary network involvement of Eagle Hills (the initial company of the foreign investor) indicates that the representatives of corporate and international capital manage to find the weakest and most profitable point of entrance into the local market - the unregulated and still centrally governed land market in Serbia.

 Un-institutionalized culture

-The core of the analyses are also publicly present civic and private organizations.
-Even though they most often pertain to either urban or NGO secondary networks, several of them have unclear and in detail non-transparent funding structure - while they receive some public funding, they are also partly profit-oriented (KC Grad, Mikser).
+The core of the analyses also include the publicly present civic and private organizations.
+Even though they most often pertain to either urban or NGO secondary networks, several of them have an unclear and non-transparent funding structure - while they receive some public funding, they are also partly profit-oriented (KC Grad, Mikser).
 Even though some of their activities are publicly funded, KC Grad and Mikser also incorporate profitable services (café-bars, shopping areas, concerts, exhibitions and other lucrative events/activities).
-While for KC Grad, the sponsors and partners are publicly presented on their website, it is not the case for Mikser.
+While for KC Grad, the sponsors and partners are publicly presented on their website, this is not the case for Mikser.
 Nova Iskra is the only explicit privately-based organization.

-22The Republic of Serbia obliged to: (o) perform infrastructural works at the location; (o) exempt the investor of infrastructural equipment fees; (o) confer the property right for architectural heritage buildings to the foreign investor Bristol Hotel, Railway station headquarters, Paper mill, Train Turn Table, Post Office; and the first in line to be contributed are Belgrade Cooperative (already in possession), Simpo and Iskra (from the beginning of 2017); (o) guarantee for additional loans not predicted by the contract or the feasibility study provided by the foreign investor but guaranteed by RS; (o) take loans for infrastructural works; (o) enable future conversion of property rights to the investor without compensation; (o) adjust the legal framework to ensure the rights stated in the agreement.
-On the contrary, the official financial binds of the foreign investor are not 3,5 billions of euros as it was advertised in the media (Politika XX), but 150 millions of euros and 150 millions of euros as a loan with no obligation or any guarantees for the project implementation.
+22The Republic of Serbia is obliged to: (o) perform infrastructural works at the location; (o) exempt the investor of infrastructural equipment fees; (o) confer the property rights for architectural heritage buildings to the foreign investor Bristol Hotel, Railway station headquarters, Paper mill, Train Turn Table, Post Office; and the first in line to be contributed are Belgrade Cooperative (already in possession), Simpo and Iskra (from the beginning of 2017); (o) guarantee for additional loans not predicted by the contract or the feasibility study provided by the foreign investor but guaranteed by RS; (o) take loans for infrastructural works; (o) enable future conversion of property rights to the investor without compensation; (o) adjust the legal framework to ensure the rights stated in the agreement.
+On the other hand, the official financial binds of the foreign investor are not 3.5 billion euros as was advertised in the media (Politika XX), but 150 million euros, as a loan with no obligation or any guarantees for the project’s implementation.
 Moreover, the agreement gives the rights to the foreign investor to request infinite project changes and the adjustments of the legal framework accordingly.
-With all this contributions, Serbia stays
+With all these contributions, Serbia remains

-the minority owner of BWP company and the future profit of the project.
+the minority owner of the BWP company and the future profit of the project.